Chart Color Schemes

 Beaumont - Glen Osmond features high concentrations of family households, with a higher-than-average median household size

 Family households account for 77.9% of all households, including 41.6% couples with children, 27.6% couples without children, and 7.8% single parent families.
-Non-family households constitute the remaining 22.1%, with lone person households at 20.2% and group households comprising 2.0%.
-The median household size is 2.7 people, larger than the Greater Adelaide average of 2.5.
+Non-family households make up the remaining 22.1%, with lone person households at 20.2% and group households comprising 2.0%.
+The median household size is 2.7 people, which is larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households